stelcodes/nuzzle/README.md

 ## Nuzzle's API
 All of Nuzzle's functionality is conveniently wrapped up with just three functions in the `codes.stel.nuzzle.api` namespace:
-- `inspect`: Returns a more fleshed-out version of the site data with Nuzzle's additions.
-- `start-server`: Starts a web server (http-kit) with a live preview the website.
-Builds each webpage from scratch upon each request.
-Use in a REPL session for hot-reloading.
 - `export`: Exports the static site to disk.
+- `start-server`: Starts a web server (http-kit) for a live preview the website, building each webpage from scratch upon each request.
+- `realize`: Returns your site data after Nuzzle's transformations.
+Helpful during development.

 To keep things simple, all three functions have the exact same signature.
 They all accept a single map with the following keys:
 ```clojure